john-pachec0/Monitor/TERMS_OF_SERVICE.md

 ## Entire Agreement

-These Terms, together with our Privacy Policy, constitute the entire agreement between you and Untwist regarding use of the App.
+These Terms, together with our Privacy Policy, constitute the entire agreement between you and Monitor regarding use of the App.

 ## Contact Us